holunda-io/camunda-bpm-taskpool/docs/reference-guide/components/common-datapool-sender.md

 ---
-title: Datapool Collector
+title: Datapool Sender
-pageId: engine-datapool-collector
+pageId: engine-datapool-sender
 ---

-## Datapool Collector

 ### Purpose

-Datapool collector is a component usually deployed as a part of the process application (but not necessary) that is responsible for collecting the Business Data Events fired by the application in order to allow for creation of a business data projection.
+Datapool sender is a component usually deployed as a part of the process application (but not necessary) that is responsible for collecting the Business Data Events fired by the application in order to allow for creation of a business data projection.
 In doing so, it collects and transmits it to Datapool Core.